 And Christmas Day?
-A decent start, get stock fed, (we’re no longer milking cows) if things go well might even make 9:30am service.
+A decent start, get stock fed, if things go well might even make 9:30am service.
 Then after dinner, read and/or snooze, Queen’s Speech, back outside to feed round again and check everything is OK before finishing in time for tea.
 Finish up with a relaxing evening with family.

 So relax.
 Sit down; pour yourself a glass of something restorative.
 Dip into a nice ebook to take you out of it all.

 “This is the first book by Jim Webster that I’ve read, but it will certainly not be the last!

 The world that is opened up around the main character, Benor Dorfinngil, is an interesting combination of historical fiction, legend and non-magical fantasy (although some of the creatures described are certainly, in some cases thankfully, not existing in our world).

 Gripping tales, interesting situations and characters, clever plots and thoroughly entertaining.”